nrfconnect/sdk-nrf/samples/zigbee/network_coordinator/README.rst

 * The :ref:`Zigbee light switch <zigbee_light_switch_sample>` sample programmed on one or more separate devices.

 You can mix different development kits.

+Overview
+********

+This Zigbee network coordinator sample demonstrates the Zigbee Coordinator role.
+It is a minimal implementation that supports only the network steering commissioning mechanism.

 User interface
 **************